Umar Willis Umar Willis

 1. What areas do you serve?

-We’re based in Port Angeles and serve the entire Olympic Peninsula, including Sequim, Forks, and surrounding areas.
-We also provide logistics solutions across Washington State.
+We’re based in Port Angeles and serve the entire Olympic Peninsula, including Sequim, Forks, Port Townsend, and surrounding areas.
+We can also manage long distance moves and find logistics solutions across Washington State, as well as all of North America.

 2. What services do you offer?

-We specialize in residential and commercial moving labor, full-service office moves with set-up, large item deliveries, junk removal, and construction debris hauling.
+We specialize in residential and commercial moving labor, full-service office moves with set-up, large item deliveries, unwanted item removal, appliance recycling, & hauling.

 3. Can you provide a truck for the move?

 Sasquatch Moving Co. is a labor-first moving service.
-Most of our residential moving clients rent their own truck, and we show up with the muscle and equipment to load or unload it quickly and safely.
-However, if a client is uncomfortable driving a box truck, we are happy to meet them at the truck rental place, and as long as you add one of the team members as a driver, we are happy to drive your rental truck for you.
+Most of our residential moving clients rent their own truck, and we show up with the muscle and equipment to load and unload it quickly and safely.
+This allows us to be able to charge only for our labor and offer much more competitive rates.
+The customer also saves on Lobor Only jobs by not having to pay the crew's travel time to and from the work sites.
+In cases where a client may be uncomfortable driving a box truck due to lack of experience, we are happy to drive your rental truck for you.
 For select jobs, such as dump runs, commercial jobs, and large item deliveries we can also provide a fully equipped truck or trailer when needed.
 We have access to 15’ and 26’ box trucks as well as utility and dump trailers for single-item deliveries, junk removal, and special projects.
-Just let us know what your move requires—we'll build the right plan around it.
+Just let us know what your move requires; we'll build the right plan around it.

 4. What equipment do your movers bring?